MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/collect-data-using-enterprise-site-discovery.md

 We recommend that you collect your data for at most a month at a time, to capture a user’s typical workflow.
 We don’t recommend collecting data longer than that because the data is stored in a WMI provider and can fill up your computer’s hard drive.
 You may also want to collect data only for pilot users or a representative sample of people, instead of turning this feature on for everyone in your company.

 On average, a website generates about 250bytes of data for each visit, causing only a minor impact to Internet Explorer’s performance.
 Over the course of a month, collecting data from 20 sites per day from 1,000 users, you’ll get about 150MB of data:<br>\[250bytes (per site visit) \* 20sites/day\* 30days = (approximately) 150KB \*1000users = (approximately) 150MB\].

-<p>**Important**<br>The data collection process is silent, so there’s no notification to the employee.
+>**Important**<br>The data collection process is silent, so there’s no notification to the employee.
 Therefore, you must get consent from the employee before you start collecting info.
 You must also make sure that using this feature complies with all applicable local laws and regulatory requirements.

 ## Getting ready to use Enterprise Site Discovery
 Before you can start to collect your data, you must run the provided PowerShell script (IETelemetrySetUp.ps1) on your client devices to start generating the site discovery data and to set up a place to store this data locally.
 Then, you must start collecting the site discovery data from the client devices, using one of these three options: